acerbilab/ibs/matlab/README.md

 ## Code

 - `ibslike.m` is an advanced vectorized implementation of IBS, which supports several advanced features (still work in progress).
-Read the documentation in the file for usage information. `ibslike` returns the *negative* log-likelihood as it is meant to be used with an optimization method such as Bayesian Adaptive Direct Search ([BADS](https://github.com/lacerbi/bads)).
+Read the documentation in the file for usage information.
+  - Note that `ibslike` returns the *negative* log-likelihood as it is meant to be used with an optimization method such as Bayesian Adaptive Direct Search ([BADS](https://github.com/lacerbi/bads)).

 We will soon add worked tutorials and examples for how to apply IBS.
 Stay tuned!